Dre0239/03-PG/README.md

 - Uppercase characters

-The javascript application application should validate user input and ensure that at least one character type is selected.
+The javascript application should validate user input and ensure that at least one character type is selected.

 ## Business Context: